 Help connect affordable housing residents to a free app for improving reading and English skills.
-The app is available for download until August 31, 2019 – property managers and owners can help spread the word by simply distributing the fliers to your properties, staff, and service coordinators!
+The app is available for download, and property managers and owners can help spread the word by simply distributing the fliers posted below to your properties, staff, and service coordinators!

 “Low literacy is a silent crisis in this country—one that needs more attention, more voices, more resources and more ideas.
 We know that lack of opportunity, not lack of motivation, is what most often prevents adults from improving their literacy skills.
 That’s why we’re leveraging the power of technology to reach adult learners where they are—giving them more opportunities to learn where they live, work, pray and play.” – BRITISH A. ROBINSON, President and CEO of the Barbara Bush Foundation for Family Literacy

 Help NAHMA promote adult literacy by distributing fliers at your communities